talisk/react-native-banner-lite/README.md

 # react-native-banner-lite

-A banner component with adsorption.
+A paging banner component.
 Compatible with iOS and Android.

+It made from `ScrollView`, but it doesn't depend on the property `paging`.
+So the banner can be used in all versions of React Native.

 ## Roadmap